Offering prime opportunities to do high-impact work.

 We welcome highly motivated undergraduate students interested in autism-related research to assist in our lab.
 Undergraduate students will have the opportunity to work directly on many different elements of our research projects, gaining mentorship, experience, and the potential to pursue independent research.
 Work-study placement, independent study credits, and volunteer positions are available.

-To apply, please complete one of the following applications, and submit it to Lindsay Goldman.
+To apply, please complete one of the following applications, and submit it to Kylie Robinshaw.

 Professional Positions